kamalkumar1/XamarinFormsAudioplayer/README.md

 - It has play, pause, stop to control for the audio.

 ## DOCUEMNTAION
- # To Implement the predefiened Audio Player View, you can follow the steps below:
+ # To Implement the predefined Audio Player View, you can follow the steps below:
    1. Add the `XamarinAudioPlayer.Forms.kk` NuGet package to your MAUI project.
    2. Add the your mp3 file inside the Resource -> Raw folder of your MAUI project.
    3. Create a new page or use an existing one where you want to display the audio player.